 Synopsis indicates core requirements for this degree.
 Demonstrated proficiency of two years of a foreign language is required.
-Chemistry B.A. majors are also required to complete either (1) a minor in another department, or (2) a Concentration in Biochemistry and Molecular Biology.
-Among the more popular focus areas are the Biochemistry and Molecular Biology (BMB) Concentration and the Business Minor.
+Chemistry B.A. majors are also required to complete a minor in another department.
+Among the more popular focus areas are the Business Minor and the Modern Language Minor.